henrytao-me/recyclerview-multistate-section-endless-adapter/README.md

 MultiState, section, endless recyclerView are made easily by this wrapper adapter.

-We are working section support.
+I am working section support.
 I will be deployed soon.
-If you find that it still doesn't meet your need, don't hersitate to send us a request.
-We love to work with you to solve problems.
+If you find that it still doesn't meet your need, don't hersitate to send me a request.
+I love to work with you to solve problems.
 [Send a request HERE](https://github.com/henrytao-me/recyclerview-multistate-section-endless-adapter/issues)

 ## Features